 Greens on toast with roasted garlic butter

-Canapés should be exciting, they should be so good that your guests should want to fill up on them.
-This is one of those super healthy canapés that are nutritious and filling.
+Canapés should be exciting; they should be so good that your guests will want to make a meal out of them.
+This is one of those super-healthy canapés that are both nutritious and filling.

-The concept of this canape is simple, great flavours put together well.
-The garlic butter pops with the sweetness of the caramelized garlic but also is tart and bright from the lime juice and zest.
-The earthy greens look fabulous on top and complement the flavours well.
-Other than roasting the garlic which takes time, this is a super simple recipe that is amazing.
+The concept behind this canapé is simple: great flavours combined well.
+The garlic butter pairs perfectly with the sweetness of the caramelised garlic, while also being tart and bright from the lime juice and zest.
+The earthy greens look fabulous on top and complement the flavours nicely.
+Aside from roasting the garlic, which takes time, this is a straightforward recipe that is truly amazing.

-The Fat Radish was a small neighbourhood restaurant in NY.
-The intimate, no-fuss vegetarian-biased menu was highly rated and it was always filled with young hipsters with the occasional superstar.
+The Fat Radish was a small neighbourhood restaurant in New York.
+The intimate, no-fuss, vegetarian-biased menu was highly rated, and it was always filled with young hipsters, along with the occasional superstar.
 This is another amazing recipe from this cookbook.
 I have been cooking through this book and am amazed at how delicious each recipe turns out.
 This book is among my favourites in my collection.

 Ingredients: